dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse:
 * vpc endpoint - entry point inside vpc that allows private connection to aws service
-* vpc privatelink - technology that provides private connectivity inside vpc So to some degree these 2 are interchangeable
-VPC Endpoint Security:
+* vpc privatelink - technology that provides private connectivity inside vpc VPC Endpoint Security:
-* endpoint policy (supported only for those services that support resource policy) - you can create resource policy for endpoint, by default whole service is open
-Let's consider s3 example (you would have to modify 2 policy):
+* endpoint policy - resource policy for endpoint, by default whole service is open Let's consider s3 example (you would have to modify 2 policy):
 * endpoint policy - allow access from anywhere (it's safe cause endpoint would be accessible only from vpc)
 ```